Osney: New Osney

 The name Osney is no longer applied to the island which historically bore the name.
 The part of the island east of the railway is now usually called St Thomas.
 The name survives on the island in New Osney, Osney Lane, Osney Cemetery, Osney Mill and Osney Marina.
 Osney Bridge carries the Botley Road (A420) west from the historic Osney island.
 Osney Lock was constructed in the river in 1790, between the island then known as Osney and the island now known as Osney.

 Osney Mead

 View along the main Osney Mead road.

 From 1961 an industrial estate, named Osney Mead in 1966, was developed on meadowland between Osney and Bulstake Stream, to the east of Ferry Hinksey Road.
 The estate was initially intended to relocate badly sited existing local businesses.
 Organisations based there include publishers Alden Mowbray, Holywell Press, and Oxford Community Church, the last occupying a building on the estate formerly used by Oxford Instruments.
 Bodleian Libraries and the Department of Engineering Science, University of Oxford occupy buildings at the southeastern end of Osney Mead.

+Holywell House is home to the ZERO Institute (Zero-carbon Energy Research Oxford), a University of Oxford research hub focused on net-zero energy systems, and serves as the registered office of Low Carbon Hub, a community energy organisation.

 Newspaper House was designed by Arup Associates with mostly open plan Bürolandschaft offices and built 1970–72.
 It is the Oxfordshire headquarters of Newsquest which publishes local tabloid newspapers, including the weekly The Oxford Times and the daily Oxford Mail.